 Approximately 25–30 percent of human development & family relations majors pursue advanced degrees in counseling, social work, psychology, law, public administration, or other related fields.
 Many others enter the job market immediately after graduation.

-Approximately 25-30 percent of human development & family relations graduates pursue advanced degrees in counseling, social work, psychology, law, public administration, or other related fields.
+Approximately 25–30 percent of human development and family relations graduates pursue advanced degrees in counseling, social work, psychology, law, public administration, or other related fields.
 Four recent graduates are currently working on master's degrees at New York University (in New York City), C.W.
 Post University (on Long Island), Queens College (in New York City), and SUNY Plattsburgh.